mobiletoly/go-oversync/docs/documentation/core-concepts.md

 - The client applies bundles in order and advances its checkpoint only after durable local apply
 - `last_bundle_seq_seen` means the highest contiguous durably applied bundle, not merely the highest seen sequence
+- If the checkpoint falls at or below the server's retained bundle floor, the server returns `history_pruned` and the client recovers by snapshot rebuild

 ### Server Truth